swiftlang/swift/docs/LibraryEvolution.rst

 - Changing the body of an accessor is a `binary-compatible source-breaking change`.

-.. admonition:: TODO

-    It Would Be Nice(tm) to allow marking the *getter* of a top-level variable inlinable while still allowing the setter to change.
-This would need syntax, though.

 Any inlinable accessors must follow the rules for `inlinable functions`_, as described above.